 Using Intermittent Fasting for Metabolic Flexibility

-Using intermittent fasting for metabolic flexibility is all about achieving optimal weight loss ketosis through fasting on a regular basis.
-You have to make sure you are fasting long enough on your fasting days without fasting every single day.
-This way, your body will remain adaptable and switch from glucose to ketones for energy with ease.
+Using intermittent fasting for metabolic flexibility is about achieving optimal weight loss ketosis through fasting regularly.
+You have to ensure you are fasting long enough on your fasting days without fasting every day.
+This way, your body will easily adapt and switch from glucose to ketones for energy.

 It is helpful to kickstart your optimal weight loss ketosis with a 5-day modified fast or a 7-day keto cycle.
 This will help ensure that you don’t have to fast as long as you experiment with intermittent fasting.
 Your lack of metabolic flexibility would make fasting more difficult.

 I have often heard health experts explain that once you have been in ketosis, it is easier to get back into it.
 I never really questioned it because I experienced the difference myself.
 After feeling ” the switch ” the first time,” I noticed that fasting was much easier.
 And I didn’t have to fast as long to feel the difference.
 And that, even after not fasting for a week or more.

 I tried to find scientific evidence for this claim (and my experience) and found nothing.
 I did find some articles about training our cell mitochondria to burn fat more effectively (switch to fat-burning).
 And that’s what the kickstart that I am recommending is all about.
 Before experimenting with intermittent fasting for metabolic flexibility, start training your cells for fat-burning with a modified fast or a 7-day Keto Cycle.

 5-Day Modified Fast